-- Perform a Manual Network Selection, to look for networks your device can connect to.
+Perform a manual network selection to look for networks your device can connect to.
 If you see:

 - T-Mobile network is not available: The problem is likely no coverage.
 If the coverage map showed good coverage, perform a master reset.

-- T-Mobile network is available, but cannot connect: We'll need to check your SIM card when you contact us.
+- T-Mobile network is available but cannot connect: We'll need to check your SIM card when you contact us.

-- Check for signal.
+Check for signal.